ZachPorterS/PythonProject/README.md

 # PythonProject
-A simple project to help with class structures
+A simple project on sorting algorithms